Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 When the service starts or restarts, it will start all the applications saved in the process list.

-The service will then restart that set of processes when the service is next started (by default this will be on system boot).

 **Note:** When you change any settings in the configuration file, you will need to restart the service for the changes to take effect.

 To uninstall the service run `pm2-service-uninstall`